 I used to do 10 day silent retreats in Vipassana meditation.
 They were intense, yet so wonderful.
 In fact, I still recall some of the extreme moments that occurred for me back then.
 It’s a very powerful technique.

 The practice I did scanned the body.
 The physical sensations become more and more intense.
 But it sure taught me that thoughts, feelings, and physical sensations come and go - "impermanence."
 I still remember watching a few sneezes come and go without actually sneezing.
-I didn’t want to disturb all the other meditators.

 I would not recommend such an intense form of meditation with a migraine coming on, a gentle mindfulness meditation for migraine would be best to take you away from the pain instead of into it.